rawify/BitSet.js/README.md

 BitSet flip([from[, to])
 ---
-Toggles a portion of a given bitset
+Mutable; Toggles a portion of a given bitset

 - If no param is given, the bitset is inverted
 - If one param is given, the bit at the index is toggled